 ABBR: Fab.
 Area on an immunoglobulin (antibody) to which antigens bind.

 (frăg″mĕn-tā′shŭn) [L. fragmentum, detached part] Breaking up into pieces.

 sleep f.
 Arousals and awakenings that disrupt the normal stages and architecture of sleep.
-These events, which occur commonly in patients who have sleep apnea or chronic pain, contribute to daytime ...
+These events, which occur commonly in patients who have sleep apnea ...